ravens/docker-infra-playground/README.md

 We need to fetch RancherOS files to be able to boot locally:
 ```
 cd webroot
-wget http://releases.rancher.com/os/latest/rancheros.iso # ISO to be installed on the virtual disk
+wget https://releases.rancher.com/os/latest/rancheros.iso # ISO to be installed on the virtual disk
-wget http://releases.rancher.com/os/latest/vmlinuz # Kernel image to be booted on via PXE
+wget https://releases.rancher.com/os/latest/vmlinuz # Kernel image to be booted on via PXE
-wget http://releases.rancher.com/os/latest/initrd # Ramdisk to be booted on via PXE
+wget https://releases.rancher.com/os/latest/initrd # Ramdisk to be booted on via PXE
+cd ..
 ```

 Then we need to build the container running the VM with the VyOS router software.